Pathways to Opportunity: Community Partners Summit

-The Pathways to Opportunity initiative is designed to increase equitable student success and economic mobility.
-The project aims to increase access to resources and services that can better support students facing financial barriers to attending and completing college.
+The Pathways to Opportunity initiative is designed to increase equitable access to education, training and economic mobility.
+It encourages interagency collaboration and “braiding” of service funds in an effort to increase resources and services that can better support those facing financial barriers to education.

-The Lane Community College Pathways to Opportunity: Community Partners Summit on May 22 will explore ways to close opportunity gaps and help improve access to education and workforce development opportunities for low-income and underrepresented populations.
+The Lane Community College Pathways to Opportunity: Community Partners Summit on May 22 will bring together Lane County social service agencies, Community Based Organization's and workforce partners, with a shared interest in closing opportunity gaps and improving access to education and workforce development opportunities.

 Our goal for the summit is to build connections and strengthen relationships that will benefit our students.
 In the RSVP/ Survey link below we’ve reached out to our community partners for information on how to improve relationships to benefit the success of our students and potential students.
 Even if you are unable to attend the event we appreciate if you would click on the RSVP link and provide responses to the survey questions to facilitate improving our partnerships.
 Honest input is appreciated.

 This is a starting point and we hope that you join us in these important conversations with the common goal to build a stronger Lane County.